MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 <!--
-Select an element for more details.
-todo: how select element, where?  that instruction is prominent in UI, so clarify here -->
+Select an element for more details. todo old: how select element, where?  that instruction is prominent in UI, so clarify here -->

 Status:
 * This checkbox is not present in Microsoft Edge Canary 121.
-* This checkbox is present in Microsoft Edge Stable 118.
+* This checkbox is present in Microsoft Edge Stable 119.

 <!-- ====================================================================== -->